Bipinkrvr/IoT-Phone-Sensor-Dashboard/README.md

 ## 🌊 Project Flowchart

-This diagram shows how data flows from the phone's hardware to your browser.
+This diagram shows how data flows from the phone's hardware to browser.

 ![Project Flowchart](./assets/flowchart.png)